 You can ease the stress of illness by joining a cancer support group.
 Sharing with others who have common experiences can help you not feel alone.

 Hodgkin lymphoma is one of the most curable cancers.
 Cure is even more likely if it is diagnosed and treated early.
 Unlike other cancers, Hodgkin lymphoma is also very curable in its late stages.

 You will need to have regular exams for years after your treatment.
 This helps your provider check for signs of the cancer returning and for any long-term treatment effects.

 Treatments for Hodgkin lymphoma can have complications.
 Long-term complications of chemotherapy or radiation therapy include:

-National Comprehensive Cancer Network.
+National Comprehensive Cancer Network website.
 NCCN clinical practice guidelines in oncology: Hodgkin lymphoma.
-Version 2.2015.
+Version 2.2023.